 Feijoada

-A rich and hearty Brazilian black bean stew with pork and beef, served with rice and orange slices.
+A rich and hearty Brazilian black bean stew with pork and beef, traditionally served with rice and orange slices.

 30 mins